frankie-2nfro-com/Data-Collection-Pipeline/README.md

 The implementation purpose is that the logic in each site would not be embedded to the main scraper class and can be reused for future data collection.

+To prove my method, I tried to define two set of scraper to capture two websites.
+One has six target webpages with hierarchy.
+After the main page, I will collect 36 subpages.
+In those subpages, it will have another detail pages for each and it will have multiple pages because of the pager.
+It totally collect  185 pages.
+Finally, In those pages, I will get needed links and then collect all pages.
+It is 7903 pages each for the rest of the pages.

+And anoher website, I captured all links in main page.
+It is with pager and total have 10112 links.
+And then I capture all 10112 details and save images in the local directory.

+And definition parser work well for my situation.